 89. Fish – Showing the probability of occurrence and observations for fish species – from Atlantic cod to Walleye Pollock.
 (Commission for the Conservation of Antarctic Marine Living Resources)

-91. Arctic Ocean Floor – Sculpting the Arctic Ocean with the sonic depth finder and discovering dynamic with trenches, ridges and abyssal plains.
+91. Arctic Ocean Floor – Sculpting the Arctic Ocean with the sonic depth finder and discovering dynamics with trenches, ridges, and abyssal plains.

 93. COMNAP Facilities – Mapping out the COMNAP facilities in Antarctica that currently supports a range of scientific research.
 (COMNAP Facilities)

-94. Polar Bear – Keeping counts of the most vulnerable populations of polar bear (due to climate change) by comparing two satellite images over time.
+94. Polar Bear – Keeping counts of the most vulnerable populations of polar bears (due to climate change) by comparing two satellite images over time.

-96. Environmental Risk – Assessing the environmental vulnerability of marine resources with respect to oil spill as external stressor.
+96. Environmental Risk – Assessing the environmental vulnerability of marine resources with respect to oil spills as external stressors.
 (Arctic Environmental Risk)

 97. Polar Ice Melt – Monitoring the polar ice melt using satellites like GOCE and GRACE that measures how much mass is on Earth.
 (GOCE and GRACE Satellites)

 98. Stream Order – Defining stream size based on a hierarchy of tributaries the Strahler Index (or Horton-Strahler Index) – an important indicator of fisheries and aquatic habitat.

 99. Fish Habitat Models – Connecting fish species with their habitat using habitat suitability indexes.